kubernetes/kops/docs/run_in_existing_vpc.md

 ## Running in a shared VPC

-When launching into a shared VPC, kops will reuse the VPC and Internet Gateway.
-If you are not using an Internet Gateway or NAT Gateway you can tell kops to ignore egress.
+When launching into a shared VPC, kOps will reuse the VPC and Internet Gateway.
+If you are not using an Internet Gateway or NAT Gateway you can tell kOps to ignore egress.
 By default, kops creates a new subnet per zone and a new route table, but you can instead use a shared subnet (see [below](#shared-subnets)).

 1. Use `kops create cluster` with the `--vpc` argument for your existing VPC: